imkumar77/Zomato-Performance-Dashboard/README.md

 ## Dataset Overview

-- You can get Dataset from here :
+- You can get Dataset from here: https://github.com/imkumar77/Zomato-Performance-Dashboard/blob/main/Zomato.xlsx

 The project uses the following datasets: